Identification cards for carers and guardians

 The foster and kinship carer identification card is used to verify your status as a carer and to clarify your relationship to the children or young people in your care.
 It reflects whether you are approved to provide Foster care, Kinship care or Specific Child Only care.

-Some carers will hold both a Other Person Guardianship (OPG) ID card and a foster and kinship carer ID card, as they may have Long Term Guardianship (Specified person) of a child in their care and still be a foster or kinship carer to other children who are under Guardianship of the Minister.
+Some carers will hold both a Other Person Guardianship (OPG) ID card and a foster and kinship carer ID card, as they may have Long Term Guardianship (Specified person) of a child in their care and still be a foster or kinship carer to other children.

 Verification of child in care card